 The parties agree to the following caseload caps and goals for ESAs.
-The parties understand that goals are not caseload limits and that it may become necessary to assign more students to a specialist during the school year:
+The parties understand that goals are not caseload limits and that it may become necessary to assign more students to a specialist during the school year.
+The parties, through LMC, will continue to work on the management of caseloads, including ESA caseloads.